m0rdras/hass-addons/README.md

-# Home Assistant Add-ons: The official repository
+# Home Assistant Add-ons: The ~~official~~ repository

+This is a personal fork of https://github.com/home-assistant/addons

+It may or may not work for you.
+Use at your own risk.

+# Original README.md

 Add-ons for Home Assistant allow you to extend the functionality around your Home Assistant setup.
 These add-ons can consist of an application